2022 SUMMER WORKSHOPS

 How to Apply

-Applicants must be faculty, staff, or graduate students at an AUC member institution or the AUC Robert W. Woodruff Library and have a working laptop/computer and access to the internet.
+Applicants must be faculty, staff, or graduate students in the AUC, have a working laptop/computer, and access to the internet.

 Accepted participants agree to: